-The bilateria can be grouped into three branches based on the kind of coelom formed in the embryo.
+The Bilateria can be grouped into three branches based on the kind of coelom (or body cavity) formed in the embryo.
 As the embryo grows, it forms layers around the coelom.
-The acoelomates have three layers without a space ("a" means without, so this is without a coelom).
-The coelomates have a coelom made entirely from the middle germ layer, while the pseudocoelomates have a coelom made only partially from the middle layer.
+The acoelomates have three layers without any space between them ("a–" at the beginning of a word means "without," so this is "without a coelom").
+The coelomates have a coelom made entirely from the middle germ layer.
+The pseudocoelomates have a coelom made only partially from the middle layer.

 Flatworms and ribbon worms have a head.
 This evolutionary development is called cephalization.
-This means that there is a true front and back end, with nervous system control and sensory organs concentrated in the head.
+This means that there is a true front and back end.
 Flatworms and ribbon worms have one or more ganglia, a collection of nerve cells that helps control nerve function in the organism.
-This is like a simpler brain.
+This is like a super-simple brain.
 These worms also have sensory organs located in the head, another aspect of cephalization.

 Flatworms, phylum Platyhelminthes, are mostly marine animals.
 A few freshwater species splash around, too.
 Planarians, flukes, and tapeworms are all flatworms.
-All can reproduce sexually and asexually, though methods differ between them.
+All can reproduce sexually or asexually, though the methods differ between them.

 Some flatworms have found efficient, yet creepy, ways to find food.
 Tapeworms and flukes are parasites that inhabit a larger animal and use its resources.
-Blood flukes first inhabit snails and then move into the blood vessels in human intestines.
-Tapeworm heads are armed with suckers and hooks that lock its mouth into the digestive system of the host and take digested food directly from the host.
+Blood flukes first inhabit snails and then move into the blood vessels in human intestines (escargot, anyone?).
+Tapeworm heads are armed with suckers and hooks that lock its mouth into the intestines of the host and steal digested food directly from the source.
 Since they don't even have to digest their own food, they don't have a system for it.
 Best of all, tapeworms can grow to over 20 meters long inside a host.

 The ribbon worms have a couple other things that flatworms don't: a complete digestive tract and a circulatory system.
-The ribbon worms do not have a heart, but use muscle contractions to move blood around their circulatory systems.
+The ribbon worms don't have a heart, but use muscle contractions to move blood around their circulatory systems.

 Rotifers get their name from a special circle of cilia around the mouth.
-(Rotifer means "wheel-bearer".)
+(Rotifer means "wheel-bearer.")
 The cilia swirl water into the mouth, bringing in microorganisms to eat.
-See an example here.
+Here's an example.

 Once again, truth is stranger than fiction when it comes to reproduction.
 Some species of rotifers are only female and only produce females from unfertilized eggs.
-Other rotifers produce two types of unfertilized eggs, which turn into females and a weird male that cannot even feed itself and only exists to produce sperm.
+Other rotifers produce two types of unfertilized eggs, which turn into females and a weird male that can't even feed itself.
+It only exists to produce sperm.
 The sperm fertilize some of the eggs, which turn into a special kind of zygote that can wait out a dry season until better times come around.
-When better times arrive, the rotifers will skip the fertilization part and females will make only females again.
+When rain arrives, the rotifers will skip the fertilization part and females will make only females again.

 Roundworms are everywhere: in salt and fresh water, in plant tissues, in the soil, and in animal tissues.
 They are even in our puppies.

-They can be found from arctic areas to deserts and everywhere in between.
-There are thousands of known kinds and probably many others that haven't been discovered.
+Roundworms can be found just in just about every climate, from arctic areas to deserts and everywhere in between.
+There are thousands of known species and probably many others that haven't been discovered yet.
 They have a similar digestive system and hydrostatic skeleton to the rotifers, but have a tough covering called a cuticle.
-For a surprising turn in events, reproduction in these animals is usually sexual with separate female and male forms.
+And as a surprising turn in events, reproduction in these animals is usually sexual with separate female and male forms.
+Kind of boring, really.

 Nematodes play a tremendous role in the ecosystem.
-They are major players in decomposing organisms; they recycle nutrients needed by other organisms.
+They're major players in the decomposition of dead organisms, which recycles nutrients back into the environment.
 Nematodes are also major pests for humans.
 They attack the roots of the plants we eat.
 Nematodes also parasitize humans.
 Some lovely examples include hookworm and Trichinella.
 Hookworm lives in the small intestines and lives off the host's blood.
-Trichinella, which starts off in the intestine, end up burrowing into the muscle and eventually into the heart.
+Trichinella, which starts in the intestine, burrows into the muscle and eventually into the heart.